 Northern Serengeti Video

-A video of my safari in Northern Serengeti
+You can watch a video of my personal experience going on safari in Northern Serengeti below.

 Days 7-10: Tanzania Safari Itinerary – Zanzibar